 What are Stretchmarks in Pregnancy

-You’re in your first trimester and is anxious to know how to prevent stretch marks during pregnancy.
-After all, your mum and sisters are all victims of those unsightly lines and it’s inevitable you’re worried.
+You’re in your first trimester and anxious to know how to prevent stretch marks during pregnancy.
+After all, your mom and sisters are all victims of those unsightly lines and it’s inevitable you’re worried.
 Are your genes stacked against you?
 Are you doomed to live with those stretch marks while being pregnant with the little one?

 Stretch marks develop when the skin is stretched too fast to support the growing fetus.
 They are actually small tears in the elastin fiber network that support the skin and allow it to stretch.
 They may vary based on one’s skin color and texture.
 Women of darker color are likely to have lines in a lighter shade whereas lighter toned ladies’ stretch marks tend to be reddish or pinkish.

-It’s common to find stretch marks appearing on body areas such as the upper thighs, breasts, buttocks or hips during the 3rd or 4th trimesters as that’s the period when the tummy starts expanding.
+It’s common to find stretch marks appearing on body areas such as the upper thighs, breasts, buttocks or hips during the third or fourth trimesters as that’s the period when the tummy starts expanding.
 Though they don’t cause any pain or harm and will eventually subside over time, women are conscious of them as these lines can be rather unsightly.
 Who wants to wear bikinis with stretch marks?

 It has long been suspected that one’s genes’ have a part to play.
 The truth is since stretch marks are caused by a lack of elasticity in one’s skin and that itself has a connection to one’s genetic makeup, you’re likely to develop severe stretch marks during your pregnancy if your mother did.